Call for Abstract

 Cardiac Arrhythmias also called cardiac dysrhythmia or irregular heartbeat.
 It is a condition in which the heartbeat is irregular, too fast, or too slow.
 It includes extra beats, supraventricular tachycardia, ventricular arrhythmias, and Brady arrhythmias.
 Many types of arrhythmia have no symptoms.
 When symptoms are present these may include palpitations or feeling a pause between heartbeats.
 More seriously there may be light headedness, passing out, shortness of breath, or chest pain, some predispose a person to complications such as stroke or heart failure.
 Others may result in cardiac arrest.

 Cardiothoracic anesthesiology is a subspecialty of the medical practice of anesthesiology devoted to the preoperative, intraoperative, and postoperative care of adult patients undergoing cardiothoracic surgery and related invasive procedures.
-Fast-track cardiac anesthesia (FTCA) incorporates early tracheal estuation, decreased length of intensive care unit (ICU) and hospital stay, and (ideally) should avoid or reduce complications to safely achieve cost-savings
+Fast-track cardiac anesthesia (FTCA) incorporates early tracheal estuation, decreased length of intensive care unit (ICU) and hospital stay, and (ideally) should avoid or reduce complications to safely achieve cost-savings.
+It deals with the anesthesia aspects of care related to surgical cases of the human chest.
+These aspects include perioperative care with expert manipulation of patient cardiopulmonary physiology through precise and advanced application of pharmacology, resuscitative techniques, critical care medicine, and invasive procedures.

 - Cardiac anesthesia in liver transplant settings